Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * **Serverless query service** to analyze data stored in Amazon `S3`
 * Uses standard SQL language to query the files
-* Supports CSV, JSON, ORC, Avro, and Parquet(builtonPresto)
+* Supports CSV, TSV, JSON, ORC, Avro, and Parquet(builtonPresto)
 * Pricing: $5.00 per TB of data scanned
 * Commonly used with Amazon Quicksight for repor ting/dashboards
 * Use compressed or columnar data for cost-savings (less scan)